 It also commonly results in severe dental complications.
 Saliva is your body’s natural defense against oral bacteria.
 When your mouth is dry, bacteria are free to grow, and the acid they secrete isn’t buffered, so it causes more damage to your teeth.
 So people with Sjögren’s syndrome are more likely to lose teeth.

 But how do you replace those lost teeth?
 It turns out that dental implants are a good solution for people with Sjögren’s syndrome, often better than dentures.

 Concerns and Benefits of Dental Implants

 For people with Sjögren’s syndrome, there’s concern that dental implants will suffer the same fate as your natural teeth: infection, destruction, and loss.
-After all, the diminished production of saliva can impact dental implants, too.
+After all, diminished saliva production can also impact dental implants.

-But it turns out that’s not a major concern.
-Two recent studies looked at the viability of dental implants in people with Sjögren’s syndrome.
-One published earlier this month compared 205 women with Sjögren’s syndrome with 87 healthy controls.
+But it turns out that’s not a significant concern.
+Two 2016 studies looked at the viability of dental implants in people with Sjögren’s syndrome.
+One compared 205 women with Sjögren’s syndrome with 87 healthy controls.
 They found that the Sjögren’s syndrome patients were more likely to have removable dentures or dental implants (49% vs. 30%).
-Although the patients hadn’t had implants that long (less than five years), the implants had a survival rate over 95%.
+Although the patients hadn’t had implants that long (less than five years), the implants had a survival rate of over 95%.

 A previous retrospective study followed up with Sjögren’s syndrome patients to see how many had dental implants.
 A relatively high percentage (21%) had dental implants.
-When compared to healthy controls, the Sjögren’s syndrome patients had good peri-implant health, and the survival rate for dental implants was 97%, although the follow-up was short again (46 months).
+Compared to healthy controls, the Sjögren’s syndrome patients had good peri-implant health, and the survival rate for dental implants was 97%, although the follow-up was short (46 months).

 Add this to the generally poor function and low satisfaction with partial dentures, and there seems to be little reason to pursue partial dentures for Sjögren’s syndrome patients.